CodingChimpanzee/EEGADA/README.md

 # Program explanation

   This program aims to detect the physiological artifacts via video information in real-time and marks those artifacts' source and their time in EEG data (e.g., gdf, edf, etc.).
 Information transition happens via TCP/IP connections.
-Also, current software can detect five movements, which are eye blinking, eye horizontal & vertical movement, jaw movement, and head movement.
+Also, current software can detect five movements: eye blinking, eye horizontal & vertical movement, jaw movement, and head movement.

+  Note that this framework was named after Ada Lovelace, who was a brilliant mathematician and computer scientist ([link](https://en.wikipedia.org/wiki/Ada_Lovelace)).

 <br>